emuhs/s2p-api/README.md

 # Source-to-Pay (S2P) API

-This is a lightweight Source-to-Pay (S2P) backend built with FastAPI.
-It supports CRUD operations for managing suppliers and their purchase orders.
+Source-to-Pay (S2P) API is a secure, containerized backend for managing supplier relationships and purchase workflows.
-The project is containerized using Docker and includes test coverage with pytest.
+Built with FastAPI and PostgreSQL, it supports full CRUD operations, schema migrations, and test coverage — making it ideal for internal finance or procurement teams needing a lightweight yet scalable foundation.

 ## Features